scottschafer/multiplayer-ts-mobx-react/README.md

 ## Model persistence and synchronization

+Important data objects, such as the current room and game, are automatically synchronized with the firebase database.
+When you write to them, your changes are saved.
+Other instances of the application that are using those models will receive those updates

 Using a `SynchronizedModel` subclass and `SynchronizedModelRunner`, any changes made to the model's `@observable` fields (including any nested objects) will be automatically written to a Firebase database.
 If an instance of the application on a different machine changes that object, those changes will be automatically received and applied to the model as well.

 This mechanism is efficient.
 If you change only one field of a nested object, only that field will be updated in the DB.